Key person insurance

 - Enable the business to continue to function for an extended period where the key person is unable to work, but has not died.

-- Help fund any recruitment fees and the training required for a replacement hire.
+- Help fund any recruitment fees and the training required for a replacement hire, over the time it takes for the replacement to be ‘up and running’.

 - Provide more favourable terms with lenders since this demonstrates a continued ability to meet commitments.